 2. Designating Systemically Important Financial Institutions (SIFIs)

 One of the FSOC’s key roles is identifying systemically important financial institutions (SIFIs).
-These are large financial institutions that, if they fail, could cause a chain reaction that negatively impacts the entire financial system.
+They are huge financial institutions which in the event of their downfall they will cause chain effects which will result to the negative effects in all financial system.
 The FSOC has the authority to label these institutions as “too big to fail” and place them under additional oversight.

 3. Recommending Regulatory Action